MohamedAyman04/Storefront-Backend/README.md

 ## How to setup and connect to the database

+- run db-migrate up to create the tables
 - go to the dist directory
 - type in the terminal node server.js
+- ther server will be running on http://localhost:4444

+### the token

+- to use the token provided simply when you create the user you will get a token copy this token to the Authentication tab in postman and make sure you select Bearer Token

+### users

+- Create: to create a new user make a post request to http://localhost:4444/users and provide three things (first_name, last_name, password) of the user in the request body. finally, you will reseve a token for future uses.
+- Index: to see all the users make a get request to http://localhost:4444/users and you will get all the users data [must provide the token]
+- Show: to see a specific user simply make a get request to http://localhost:4444/users/:id in the id insert the spicified user id to return him [mush provide a token]
+- Authenticate: to authenticate a user make a post request to http://localhost:4444/authenticate and provide (first_name, last_name, password) of the user in the request body. finally, if the data mathes a user it will be returned

+### products

+- Create: to create a new product make a post request to http://localhost:4444/products and provide two things (name, price) of the product in the request body [must provide a token]
+- Index: to see all products make a get request to http://localhost:4444/products and you will get all the products
+- Show: to see a spicific product simply make a get request to http://localhost:4444/products/:id in the id insert the spicified product id to return it

+### orders

+- Create: to create a new order make a post request to http://localhost:4444/orders and provide two things (status, user_id) of the order in the request body [must provide a token]
+- Index: to to see all orders make a get request to http://localhost:4444/orders and you will get all the orders [must provide a token]
+- Show: to see a spicific order simply make a get request to http://localhost:4444/orders/:id in the id insert the spicified order id to return it
+- addProduct: to add a new product to your orders make a post request to http://localhost:4444/orders/:id/products where the id is the order id and you will provide (quantity, product id) in the request body [must provide a token]

+### database

 - you must have a database nammed data and testing_data for testing
 - once the server is started you are connected to the databse

+### testing database

 - to test the database first run (npm run build) then (npm run clear) then (npm run test)
-- to use the token provided simply when you create the user you will get a token copy this token to the Authentication tab in postman and make sure you select Bearer Token

 ## Ports the backend and database are running on